msramalho/Teach-Me-Quantum/README.md

 ## Learning Goals
 After completing this course, students should be able to:
- * Understand ...
+ * Understand the basics of Quantum Mechanics
+ * Know how a computing model can be built aroun Quantum Mechanics
+ * Understand are the advantages, disadvantages and implications of Quantum Computing
+ * Leverage Quantum Information Science towards personal problems
- * Leverage QISKit for Quantum research and development
+ * Leverage QISKit towards research and development around the _Quantum World_
+ * Be able to understand the differences between Quantum Simulators and real Quantum Devices (such as those available in IBMQ)
+ * Design and interpret quantum circuits, deploy them on real devices
  * ...

 ## Duration